jamierumbelow/codeigniter-schema/README.md

 ## Requirements

-Schema requires at minimum PHP5.3 and CodeIgniter 2.0.0.
+Schema requires at minimum PHP 5.1.2 (although 5.3 is recommended) and CodeIgniter 2.0.0.

 ## Installation